Marketing Budget Breakdown

 1. Give Traditional a Chance

 In some industries, the consensus is that traditional media is dying.
 Even though our marketing agency is focused on digital, we don’t believe in leaving traditional marketing in the dust.
 As this Gartner report mentions, many companies are still finding good reasons to allocate about 25% of their marketing budget to traditional media.
 If your unique audience is consuming specific media, it’s worth testing the waters there.

 2. Rely on Brand Awareness for ROI Signals

 It’s difficult to measure the ROI of traditional marketing like radio, print and outdoor advertising because the initial brand impression is not always trackable.
-To counteract that problem as much as possible, use custom URLs in your print, radio and podcast ads to make attribution easier.
-In some cases, however, you’ll need to focus on signals of increased brand awareness to determine the value of traditional marketing.
+You mitigate that lack of data with a little coordination, such as using custom URLs in your print, radio and podcast ads or QR codes to make attribution easier.
+You might need to focus on signals of increased brand awareness to determine the value of traditional marketing.
 Check out our guide to measuring brand awareness.

 If better brand awareness isn’t enough to make you confident in your traditional marketing budget, consider market research (e.g., surveys) to find out how often people are finding your brand through traditional media.

 Before you finalize your marketing budget plan, assess your current marketing team’s structure.
 Do you have vendors supporting strategy and execution?
 If so, chat with them about any upcoming contract changes.
 In many cases, the cost of digital marketing services is less than adding another internal employee.

 Get the Numbers Right: With Help from Oneupweb

 When you’re working with the right digital marketing agency, cost is quickly offset by measurable results.
 We’ll help you create a budget, measure results and keep your business growing.
 Make the most of your marketing budget with an experienced, passionate team of marketers with a knack for solving problems.
 Let’s get started; reach out to us online or call (231) 922-9977.